On addition of 1-handles with chart loops to 2-dimensional braids: Introduction

 \item[\rm{(2)}] $1(k, k)+\sum_{j=2}^g 1(0,0)$, \end{enumerate} for an integer $k$.

 \end{theorem}

 Our results are as follows.

-\begin{theorem} Let us consider a 2-dimensional braid with repeated pattern over the surface-knot $F$ obtained from a surface-knot $F_0$ by addition of 1-handles, presented by $(F, \Gamma)=\sum_{j=1}^g h_j(m_j, n_j)$.
+\begin{theorem} Let $(F, \Gamma)=\sum_{j=1}^g h_j(m_j, n_j)$ be a 2-dimensional braid with repeated pattern over the surface-knot $F$ obtained from a surface-knot $F_0$ by an addition of 1-handles.
 Then, by 1-handle moves (see Section \ref{sec4}), $(F, \Gamma)$ is deformed to the following form: